-Laptop vs Desktop is a battle that excites a lot of people, many are skeptical to spend loads of money on a Desktop and many are confused if a Laptop can make their ends meet.
-So, in this article, we will be seeing which one is better, a Laptop or a Desktop, for you.
+Laptop vs Desktop is a battle that excites a lot of people, many are skeptical about spending loads of money on a Desktop, and many are confused if a Laptop can make their ends meet.
+So, in this article, we will see which one is better, a Laptop or a Desktop, for you.

 Laptop vs Desktop – What is the difference